 Should I Tell Them I’m Pregnant Before the First Date?

 If you are early in your pregnancy, you may be able to get away with not telling your date about your pregnancy.
 However, if you plan on potentially being with your match for a long period of time, it is in your best interest to disclose the info early on.
 You don’t want to get 6 months in, fall in love, and then find out your pregnancy is a deal breaker.
+Additionally, a lot of people will view withholding this information as deceitful.

 Final Take: It is Totally Okay to Look for Love While Pregnant!